 But most of all, I wish that everyone could have access to technology like this.
 I know how helpful it has been for me and there are many other who do not get it covered by health insurance or do not have access to it at all.

-Thank you to the amazing Santiago who created this illustration for this article specifically!
+Thank you to the amazing Santiago (The Diabetic Survivor) who created this illustration for this article specifically!

 My conclusions on the Freestyle Libre